Business Intelligence Analyst Explained

 In this article, we will explain what a BI analyst is and how it contributes to the business operation.

-Business intelligence analyst (aka BI analyst) is a specialist trained to work with data analytics applications to:
+A business intelligence analyst is a specialist who works with data analytics applications to:

 - interpret the incoming data gathered by machine learning algorithms;